dxdxdt/proone/doc/htbt.md

 used in Execute or Execute Binary sessions, the flag indicates that the channel has reached EOF and the corresponding file descriptors should be closed.
-When used in Binary Upgrade or Binary Recombination sessions, the flag means that the there is no more data to be transferred.
+When used in Binary Upgrade or Binary Recombination sessions, the flag means that the there are no more data to be transferred.

 **len** is the octet length of the data that follows.
 Note that STDIO frames with *fin* flag set and *len* > 0 are legal.
 The implementations should deliver